 Internet activism is great, but we also need to step outside to set the precedent.

 The death of Floyd has re-ignited anger, uproar, and frustration among people.
 It has raised questions about a system that thrives on police ruthlessness, systemic bigotry and white privilege.

 The Gora Complex in Pakistan

 The obsession with fairness stands true to Pakistani society.
 Even after 72 years of independence from the British Raj, Pakistan continues to idolize fairer skin – like that of our colonial masters –as the ideal standard of beauty.
-We live in a society where a gori bahu is seen as a perfect match, and gori rangat is given precedence over merit.
+We live in a society where a gori bahu (fair daughter-in-law) is seen as a perfect match, and gori rangat (white colored-skin) is given precedence over merit.
 (No surprises there)?

 Colorism is sensationalized even more by none other than our media industry and the corporate sector.
 They don’t just sell whitening creams, but they manipulate impressionable minds and develop life-long insecurities in them.
 This brings us to our next point …